 1. Take a photo each day at 6am and 6pm GMT of the same river view from my bedroom window.
 A twice-daily juxtaposition of the solar and the lunar, both clocks and calendars.
 See what – ideas? actions? – comes from this.

 [I did this, but could never make of them a satisfactory movie – ’slideshow’.
 The same when I photographed every sunrise for a year.
 Lack of technical knowhow.]

-2. Photograph each of Lancaster’s five cinemas.
+2. Photograph each of Lancaster’s five cinemas from my childhood.
 All now closed, photograph what is there now.
-Perhaps with a figure standing outside in typical cinema pose – with handbag in front of her, looking down the street, waiting for someone to arrive: will he come?; will he pay for her ticket?; will he steer her towards the back row?
-Or a lonely-looking man, self-erasing, waiting patiently in the queue.
-Or a child looking up at the six stills from the film each side of the cinema entrance, hoping he can escape into what he sees as the real world that exists somewhere, that is depicted in the film.
-(The film is real; ‘reality’ doesn’t make sense.)
+Perhaps with a figure standing outside in typical 50s cinema pose – girl with handbag in front of her, looking down the street, waiting for someone to arrive: will he come?; will he pay for her ticket?; will he steer her towards the back row?
+Or a man alone, self-erasing, waiting patiently in the queue.
+Or a child looking up at the six stills from the film each side of the cinema entrance, hoping he can escape into the world that is depicted in the film, the real world that exists somewhere.
+(The film-world is real; what I’m told is ‘reality’ doesn’t make sense.)

 4. Describe an urban walk which, when traced on a street map of the town, spells ‘Lancaster’.
 Is it possible?